 Here you can buy everything from colorful textiles, handmade jewelry and clothing to home goods and so much more!

-GOOD TO KNOW: Most popular destinations in the country like Mexico City, Oaxaca or San Cristobal De Las Casas have at least artisan market, but even coastal resorts towns like Playa del Carmen, Tulum or Puerto Vallarta have designated areas for artisans where you can buy handcraft goods and souvenirs.
+GOOD TO KNOW: Most popular destinations in the country like Mexico City, Oaxaca or San Cristobal De Las Casas have at least artisan market, but even resort towns like Playa del Carmen, Tulum or Puerto Vallarta have designated areas for artisans where you can buy handcraft goods and souvenirs.

-Buying artisan goods is one of my top tips for Mexico travel because it’s an excellent way to support local economy and make sure that your money goes to the people who live and work in the area.
+Buying artisan goods is an excellent way to support local economy and make sure that your money goes to the people who live and work in the area.

 Besides the famous staples such as tacos, burritos, and guacamole, Mexico boasts delicious regional cuisines in states like Oaxaca, Puebla and Yucatan that you shouldn’t miss.

-This is one of my top Mexico tips, especially if you are staying in a big resort where everything is catered to you.
-Do get out and try to eat where locals eat!
+Trying local cuisine is one of my top Mexico travel tips, especially if you are staying in a big resort where everything is catered to you.

 From tacos to churros and marquesitas (crispy crepes filled with chocolates or fruits) to delicious corn, Mexico has tons of delicious street food (la comida callejera in Spanish).
 Go ahead and treat your taste buds to some regional delicacies!